-- Thermostat and Auto Shut off - The middle stainless steel tube of immersion contains...
+- Thermostat Feature: The middle stainless steel tube contains a thermal overload...

 If you have electricity and need to heat up a lot of water, a bucket heater (also known as an immersion heater) might be the answer.

-You can’t actually bring water to a boil with a bucket heater, but it can work very well if you have dishes to wash, kids or laundry to clean.
-Also, a bucket heater works really well for heating up water for a portable camping shower.
+You can’t actually bring water to a boil with a bucket heater, but it can work very well if you have dishes to wash, kids, or laundry to clean.
+Also, a bucket heater works really well for heating water for a portable camping shower.

 A bucket heater is a wand that you submerge in a bucket of water.
-The water will heat up quickly, and within a few minutes, you’ll have hot water that is ready to use.
+The water will heat up quickly, and within a few minutes, you’ll have hot water ready to use.

 The downside to using a bucket heater is needing a power source.
 However, if you have access to water and have a bucket with you, this is a good option given the heater’s limitations.

-We touched on using a tin can earlier, but it’s worth calling out here on its own.
+We touched on using a tin can earlier, but it’s worth calling out here.
 Tin cans are very versatile.
 For example, you can use a tin can over a campfire, a charcoal grill, a propane stove, etc.

 If you lack other cookware, you can use a tin can in a pinch.